Paradox2774/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 3.New owner: A script that changes the owner of the file "hello" to the user "betty"

 Task 4.Empty : A script that creates an empty file called "hello"

+Task 5.Execute : A script that adds execute permission to the owner of the file "hello"